10 celebrities who live in the Cotswolds

 PUBLISHED: 15:32 28 February 2018 | UPDATED: 09:14 03 April 2018

 The honey-coloured villages and towns of the Cotswolds are home to many famous faces, from the inimitable Laurence Llewelyn-Bowen to the brooding Jamie Dornan.
 Here are ten celebrities to keep an eye out for if you want to grab that perfect selfie!

 Famous for his flamboyant clothes and long locks, the interior designer Laurence Llewelyn-Bowen came to the public eye when he was chosen as one of the designers on the BBC programme Changing Rooms.
-You can also take a look at his ‘excitedly eclectic new look in international house design’ here.

 He now sits alongside a panel of judges on Australia’s biggest renovation show House Rules and Asia’s biggest design reality TV programme The Apartment.

 Currently living in a stunning manor house in Siddington, a small village near Cirencester, with his family, Laurence was the innovative eye behind the vivacious £3 million refurbishment of the former Cecily Barracks in Cirencester, now home to money.co.uk.

 Finding fame with hidden camera programme Trigger Happy TV, Dom Joly is best-known for his hilarious pranks on suspecting passers-by.
 Since then Dom has worked on the TV shows This is Dom Joly, Dom Joly’s Excellent Adventure, Dom Joly’s Happy Hour as well as participating on I’m a Celebrity!
 Get Me Out Of Here...and Celebrity Island with Bear Grylls.